 Certainly there are plenty of veterans who deserve to be incarcerated for crimes they committed and need to be rehabilitated so they can contribute to society.
 Usually more educated and older than the prison population, veterans who served all of us may be waiting for care that would allow them to be released under parole.
 Speaking with a son, who serves a state prison population as a psychologist, the prisons do not have a specific program to help veterans.
 Relying on outside help from Veteran Affairs/Department of Labor in the form of grants (which are not approved very often) for specific veteran care, the veterans languish waiting “their turn” for care that would give them points for parole.

-National Association of Drug Court Professionals supports Justice for Vets with an approach similar to drug courts but connecting the courts with VA health providers to assist in treatment plans.
+But why start in the prisons?
+A new approach which would seem to be appropriate nation wide is the formation of veteran courts!
+Advocates address the issues of social reintegration, combat stress, mental illness and addictions and seek treatment versus imprisonment for our veterans.
+The National Association of Drug Court Professionals supports Justice for Vets with an approach similar to drug courts but connecting the courts with VA health providers to assist in treatment plans.
 The American Legion passed a resolution in support for Veterans Treatment Courts at the 93rd American Legion National Convention in August this year.
 Resolution 109 seeks congressional action for funding Veteran Treatment Courts and VA action to establish a central office to manage the Veterans Outreach Justice program.
 The Legion resolution also includes volunteers from local posts to assist the courts with finding veteran resources including VA benefits and services.
 Other veteran organizations such as the Veterans of Foreign Wars have also been advocates for our imprisoned veterans.
 While the US faces an unprecedented fiscal challenge, veteran programs need to receive priority from our elected officials.

 As we approach Veterans Day, be sure to say thank you to a veteran and remember those veterans who served as well but need help to become a productive part of society.
 They served you and deserve your support!